 We stop at La Mésange for a short break and to pick up our packs, and we start our descent to the next hut, Le Huard.
 A snowmobile came along that wide trail a few days ago.
 The packed surface makes our strides easier, and I find myself daydreaming in these quiet surroundings where every angle would make a perfect shot for a holiday season’s greetings card.
 Clouds break up offering views of nearby summits generously covered with snow.
-We get to the hut relatively early, where we spend a quiet afternoon – again, just by ourselves – saving our energy for our 21-km route planned for the next day.
+We get to the hut relatively early, where we spend a quiet afternoon – again, just by ourselves – saving our energy for our 21-km (13-mi.) route planned for the next day.

-Worthy of a holiday season’s greetings card
+Worthy of a season’s greetings card

 © Jean-Pascal Côté

 It’s the longest distance covered in one day on this trip.
-The Sentier du Noroît follows a road suitable for cars in the summer.
+The Sentier du Noroît trail follows a road suitable for cars in the summer.
 Here again, a few-days-old snowmobile track has packed the surface, and we are not the only ones to take advantage of it!
 Many moose tracks follow the snowmobile track, cutting here and there into the bush, to get back out farther on.
 A moose even allowed himself a crossing of Lake Paul.
 We stop for a while by the lake to have a bite and, once again, enjoy the landscape of rounded mountains with snow-loaded trees, the total silence and the absence of wind.

 There are already two other people at the hut when we make it at the end of our long day.
 They too have their annual trip in the park during the holidays; it’s their first night of a nine-day long ski trip.
 Ours is coming to an end and, the next day, all that’s left for us to do is to snowshoe back down to the car and get back to civilization.

-Read about the first part of our journey.
+Read part 1 of our journey.

 For more details: